freeverseio/laos-public-docs/guides/how-to-with-api/evolving.md

 # Evolving NFTs

-This guide explains how to evolve (modify) existing NFTs using LAOS' bridgeless minting API.
+This guide explains how to evolve (modify) existing NFTs using LAOS API.

 ## Prerequisites

-- LAOS API key
+- You have an API key.
+Information on how to obatain an API key [here](/api/introduction).
-- Collection contract address
+- Collection contract address from your previously [created collection using API](/guides/how-to-with-api/collection-setup.md)
+- IPFS for NFT media
 - Token ID of the NFT to evolve
-- Updated metadata prepared
-- Chain ID where the NFT exists

 ## Steps